Helsinki-NLP/Tatoeba-Challenge/README.md

 Therefore, another challenge we want to open here is to increase the coverage of test sets for low-resource languages.
 This challenge is really important and contributions are necessary.
 The approach here would be to directly [contribute translations](https://tatoeba.org/eng/users/login?redirect=%2Feng%2Factivities%2Ftranslate_sentences) for your favorite language directly to the Tatoeba data collection.
 The new translations will make their way into the data set here through OPUS!
 Make an effort and provide new data already today!
 A list of language pairs with a test set below 1,000 examples is provided in this [README file](subsets/LessThan1000.md).

 Other notes about the compilation of the data sets can be found in [Development.md](Development.md) and the complete lists of language pairs is in [Data.md](Data.md).

+### Note on language labels

+The labels are converted from the original OPUS language IDs (which are mostly ISO-639-1) and information about the script is automatically assigned using Unicode regular expressions and counting letters from specific script character properties.
+Only the most frequently present script is shown.
+Be aware of mixed content and possible mistakes in the assignment.
+Note that the code `Zyyy` refers to common characters that cannot be used to distinguish scripts.

 ## How to participate